 Pawtucket, Rhode Island

-Let’s dive deeper into what’s in Pawtucket water.
+Let’s look closer at what’s in Pawtucket water.

 - Arsenic – Potential effect: Cancer